ariahosseini/ThermoElectric/README.md

 <p align="center">
 <img src="Figures/Figure_2.png" align="center" alt="drawing" width="500px"/>
 </p>
 The experimental measurements are noisy and so for the transport model,  the  carrier  concentration  was  represented  with the continuous smoothing function fit through the experimental data.
-This panel shows the Baysian interpolation fitted to the temperature dependence of the experimentally measured carrier concentration.
+This panel shows the Bayesian interpolation fitted to the temperature dependence of the experimentally measured carrier concentration.

 <p align="center">
 <img src="Figures/Figure_3.png" align="center" alt="drawing" width="500px"/>
 </p>

-In this pane, the Fermi level is plotted for different carrerir concentrations using self consistant method described above.
+In this pane, the Fermi level is plotted for different carrier concentrations using self-consistent method described above.

 ## Model Electron Lifetime